BiggestLittleFC/biggestlittlefc.github.io/theme/story-saturday.md

 <div class="dialogue">
 <h4>DAUB</h4>
-<p>Did Clover as you to make this schedule?
-Or did you two work together to make this schedule?</p>
+<p>Did Clover ask you to make this schedule?
+Or did you two work on it together?</p>
 </div>

 <p>Thistle shakes his head, looking off to the side.</p>